Entry and Exit

 Passports and Visas:

 Singaporeans are required to obtain a visa before travelling to Russia.
 Visitors should ensure that they apply for the correct type and duration of visa.
 Visitors should apply for visas well in advance during peak travel periods.
-Singaporeans are advised to check the details listed on the visa, particularly the validity dates and passport number, upon receipt.
+Singaporeans are advised to check the details listed on the visa, particularly the validity dates and passport number, upon issue.
 Passports must be valid for at least six months beyond the date of expected departure.

 Travellers arriving by cruise ships that dock for less than 72 hours in St. Petersburg (and some other port cities) may be allowed to enter Russia visa-free if they are part of a tour organised by the cruise operator or registered tour operator.
 Please check with your cruise operator on whether you need to obtain a Russian visa.